-Our research interest focuses on Group II ultracold gas (G2UG).
+Project: Strontium ultracold gas.
 These two valence electrons atoms show electronic spinless ground state and weakly allowed singlet-triplet transitions, offering interesting alternatives and opening new fields of research for cold and ultracold gases with respect to the more commonly used alkaline atoms.
+Our current interest are on:

 -Cooperative effect in light propagation in optical thick medium and ”Superflash” effect